 Switching requires a multi-tiered effort.
 Individual consumers can seek alternative materials made from hemp and bamboo and demand innovations like fire-resistant hempcrete when designing new buildings.
 Savvy manufacturers who see the sustainability needs can begin producing these items, and governments can do more to incentivize those that do, such as giving tax breaks.

-The Benefits of Planting More Trees
+The Beneficial Impact of Planting Trees

 You can help by planting more trees today.
 When selecting your species, look for those grown free of pesticides for the hardiness factor and to protect the environment.
 Doing so provides the following four benefits: